 There it is, you have learned a lot about Edinburgh Castle, and there is one final stop.
 The Queen Anne Tea Rooms at Edinburgh Castle is a perfect way to end your time here.
 Grab another light snack, dessert, or a fine cup of tea.

 High tea is available if you choose; they have a lovely one.
 (Joelle does love her High teas.)
 This will need to schedule in advance as it is pretty popular.
 You can relax while partaking in the proper English tradition.
-Reflect on all you have taken in before you make your way down Castlehill to explore the rest of Edinburgh.
+Reflect on all you have taken in before you go down Castlehill to explore the rest of Edinburgh.

-If you are lucky enough to be in Edinburgh in August make sure to get tickets to see the famous Military Tattoo.
+If you are lucky enough to be in Edinburgh in August, get tickets to the famous Military Tattoo.
 The Royal Edinburgh Military Tattoo is an annual series of military tattoos performed by the British Armed Forces, Commonwealth, and guest military bands from around the world.
 Along with other artistic performers, the event occurs on the Esplanade of Edinburgh Castle.
-The event is held each August as one of the Edinburgh Festivals and tickets can be purchased at this link.
+The event is held each August as one of the Edinburgh Festivals, and tickets can be purchased at this link.

 Now that you know almost everything there is to know about Edinburgh Castle, you should plan a trip to Scotland and don’t leave out this beauty.
 This castle has left a great impression on the city of Edinburgh and us.
 We have no doubt it will do the same to you, especially when you add the rest of the town filled with all those lovely Scottish people.